-Whistleblowing in 2020 rightly had a high profile in the courts, with some successes for whistleblowers.
 At Protect, we believe whistleblowing is a good thing – it protects the public interest, helps employers identify and manage risk, and holds organisations to account.
 We want more people to speak up, to stop harm.
 This is our round up of the whistleblowing cases in 2020 which clarified or developed the law.

 This case highlights how detailed a whistleblowing disclosure must be, to be considered a protected disclosure.
 Mr Simpson, who worked in a UK-based investment bank as Managing Director, claimed he had made several disclosures (the Employment Tribunal counted 37).

 (i) there is no hard boundary between disclosing information and making allegations

 (ii) a disclosure on its own does not necessarily need to be detailed as long as it discloses sufficient information when combined with others.

 But the Court went on to say in order to be grouped together, disclosures must have some sort of link between them.
 In this case, there did not seem to be any.

 Mr Simpson had failed to explain what disclosures needed to be taken together, why and what the information was resulting from this combination.
 Taken separately or grouped together, none of Mr Simpson’s alleged disclosures could amount to a protected disclosure.
 The Court of Appeal found the reason why Mr Simpson was dismissed was not because of these disclosures.
 Mr Simpson was dismissed because it had become “utterly impossible” for his colleagues on his team to work with him; the lack of trust between them was “corrosive” and “ultimately insuperable” and he had a poor attendance record.

 You can contact the Protect Advice Line for advice on whistleblowing.